Shaurya07dev/SME-copilot/SUBMISSION.md

 **Track**: Enterprise Agents

 ## Problem Statement
-Small business owners (restaurants, salons, retail) struggle to stay on top of daily operations.
+Small business owners (supermarkets, restaurants, retail shops, clinics & medical stores, salons, etc.) struggle to keep up with daily operations.
 Data is scattered across POS systems, spreadsheets, and emails.
 They often miss critical trends (like low inventory or declining revenue) until it's too late, and spend hours manually coordinating tasks and updates.

 ## Solution: OpsPilot
-OpsPilot is a **Multi-Business AI Operations Co-Pilot** that acts as an intelligent layer on top of existing business data.
+OpsPilot is a **Multi-Business AI Operations Co-Pilot** that transforms passive data into active business intelligence.
+Instead of forcing owners to dig through spreadsheets, OpsPilot brings the insights to them.

--   **Connects**: Directly to Google Sheets (where many SMEs live).
+-   **Unifies Operations**: Bridges the gap between scattered data (Sheets) and action (Email/Calendar), creating a single source of truth.
--   **Analyzes**: Runs a daily "Operations Review" to compute KPIs and detect anomalies using a multi-agent architecture.
+-   **Automates Decision Making**: Turns raw numbers into concrete next steps, eliminating analysis paralysis.
--   **Acts**: Automatically generates tasks, schedules meetings, and sends briefings via Email/Calendar/MCP.
+-   **Empowers Action**: Doesn't just report problems; schedules the meetings and creates the tasks to fix them immediately.
--   **Scales**: Configurable via "Business Profiles" to work for any industry.
+-   **Adapts Instantly**: One brain that learns the specific context of any business—from cafes to retail stores—without custom code.

 ## Technical Architecture
 Built with **Python** and **Google Gemini 2.0 Flash**, OpsPilot features: